NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.  ***Enable client-side targeting***

-        3.  []{#the_required .anchor}What are the required post
-            installation commands to configure WSUS to connect to a SQL Server database?
+        3. What are the required post installation commands to configure WSUS to connect to a SQL Server database?
 (Choose all that apply.)

             a.  wsusutil postinstall content\_dir=D:\\WSUS